Lee Canoville

-Leroy Paul Canoville (born 14 March 1981) is an English football coach and former professional footballer.
+Lee Canoville (born 14 March 1981) is an English football coach and former professional footballer.

 As a player he was a defender who began his career with Premier League side Arsenal, he went on to play in the Football League for Northampton Town, Torquay United, Boston United, Shrewsbury Town and Notts County before playing in Non-league for Grays Athletic, Halesowen Town and Gainsborough Trinity.
 He returned to Boston in 2011 as joint – player/manager alongside Jason Lee before departing at the end of the 2011–12 season.
 He has represented England at Under-16 level.

 Playing career

 Canoville joined Arsenal as an apprentice in the summer of 1997 from the FA School at Lilleshall, turning professional in August 2000.
 He mainly played for the Gunners' youth and reserve sides; his sole first-team appearance was in a 2–1 League Cup defeat at Highbury at the hands of Ipswich Town on 1 November 2000, coming on as a second-half substitute.
 In further need of first-team experience he joined Northampton Town on a month's loan on 25 January 2001, making his league début in a goalless draw at home to Peterborough United two days later.
 He played only one further game for Northampton before returning to Highbury, and although attracting interest from Torquay manager Colin Lee, remained there beyond transfer deadline day.

 In April 2001 he went to Middlesbrough on trial, but due to an injury crisis at Highbury was recalled by Arsène Wenger.
 In the summer of 2001 it was clear that he did not fit into Wenger's plans for Arsenal, and was released.
 In July he was reported to be training at Watford, with a view to impressing enough to earn a contract.

 On 14 September 2001, he joined Torquay United on non-contract terms, along with his former Arsenal teammate Greg Lincoln.
 His début for the Gulls came the following day in the 2–1 home win against Darlington.
 Within a week he had impressed manager Roy McFarland enough to earn himself a two-year contract.
 He helped Torquay to promotion in the 2003–04 season, but was released after Torquay's relegation in 2005, joining Boston United that June.
 He was voted player of the season in his first season at Boston.

 He joined Shrewsbury Town on 31 January 2007, on a loan deal until the end of the 2006–07 season, when his Boston contract expired.
 His first appearance for the Shrews came in the 1–1 draw at Mansfield Town on 3 February 2007; he was substituted when Shrewsbury led 1–0.
 He was released in May 2007, injuries ruling him out of the playoffs and hastening his departure, with an expected move to Milton Keynes Dons on the cards.